legalize-dev/legalize-nl/nl/BWBR0014506.md

 - a.
 United Nations:

 - 1°.
-International Criminal Tribunal for the former Yugoslavia (ICTY);
+International Residual Mechanism for Criminal Tribunals (IRMCT);

 - 2°.
-International Criminal Tribunal for Rwanda (ICTR);
+International Court of Justice (ICJ);

 - 3°.
-International Court of Justice (ICJ);
+Maastricht Economic and social Research and training centre on Innovation and Technology (UNU-MERIT);

 - 4°.
-Maastricht Economic and social Research and training centre on Innovation and Technology (UNU-MERIT);
+International institute for Infrastructural, Hydraulic and Environmental Engineering, Institute for Water Education (UNESCO-IHE);

 - 5°.
-International institute for Infrastructural, Hydraulic and Environmental Engineering, Institute for Water Education (UNESCO-IHE);
+Special Tribunal for Lebanon;

 - 6°.
-Special Tribunal for Lebanon;
+Residual Special Court for Sierra Leone, ’s-Gravenhage;

 - 7°.
-Special Court for Sierra Leone;
+Interregional Crime and Justice Research Institute – Centre for Artificial Intelligence and Robotics (UNICRI);

+- 8°.
+Office for the Coordination of Humanitarian Affairs (OCHA);

 - b.
 International Criminal Court (ICC);